 What Therese has discovered is that she has an affinity for badass women from history whose stories have been either mistold or are largely untold.
 Her next novel centers on Alva Smith Vanderbilt Belmont, a determined, opinionated, compassionate, often amusing woman from America’s Gilded Age.
 A Well-Behaved Woman, a kind of homage to Edith Wharton with a dash of affection for Jane Austen for good measure, was published by St. Martin’s Press on October 16, 2018.
-Her forthcoming novel, A Good Neighbohood, explores the effects of class, race, and heartrending star-crossed love in a story that’s as provocative as it is powerful, and will be published in February of 2020.
+Her most recent novel, A Good Neighborhood, explores the effects of class, race, and heartrending star-crossed love in a story that’s as provocative as it is powerful, and was published in February of 2020.
 Her most recent novel, It All Comes Down to This, was released in June 2022.

 Therese has been a visiting professor at North Carolina State University and occasionally teaches fiction writing at conferences and workshops.
 A member of Phi Beta Kappa and PEN America, she is married to award-winning professor and author John Kessel.
 They reside in North Carolina.